Maies2096/Freedom-projecT/freedom-project/_posts/2020-06-16-call-to-action.markdown

 ---

 <h2>Call 2 Action<h2>
-<p> Always strive to explore.
+<h4> Always strive to explore.
 We are significantly small compared to the universe.
 Go out and ponder as to why things are the way they are.
-You might just end up questioning "What-if things went differently?":)</p>
+You might just end up questioning "What-if things went differently?":)</h4>